Pairing beer with food

 And this is just talking about the two wines before me that evening.
 I had recently returned from a trip to Burgundy, France, so it was probably a Chardonnay and Pinot noir we were drinking.
 If it were Sauvignon blanc and Zinfandel, it would have been a totally different experience.

 Nonetheless, this experience opened my mind to pairing beer and food for equally interesting results.

 Beer and food pairing can be tricky

 Beer and food pairing can be equally interesting and equally tricky.
 It’s not as simple as “beer and pizza!”

 We already learned of the numerous beer styles and their varied flavor profiles.
 With so much variety in flavor you can imagine that certain styles of beer go well with certain kinds of food.
-Certain styles of beer might go well with some foods, but can be amazing with something other kind of food.
-Some styles of beer might not go well with some kinds of food.
+Certain styles of beer might go well with some foods, but can be amazing with some other kind of food, or not go well at all with another kind of food.